Streaking Michigan routs Texas A&M 99-72 in West semifinals - WDEF

 Tyler Davis led the seventh-seeded Aggies with 24 points.

-Michigan won its second round game to reach the Sweet 16 on freshman Jordan Poole’s long 3 in the closing seconds against Houston.
+Michigan won its second round game to reach the Sweet 16 on freshman Jordan Poole’s long 3 at the buzzer against Houston.

-In this one, Michigan led by 29 points after an 8-0 run near the end of the first half.
-The Wolverines averaged nine 3-pointers per game coming in, nd exceeded that by the break.
+Against the Aggies, Michigan led by 29 points after an 8-0 run near the end of the first half.
+The Wolverines averaged nine 3-pointers per game coming in and exceeded that by the break.

+The Wolverines had 12 steals in the game, led by Zavier Simpson with six.

-The Aggies committed 10 turnovers – with five by T.J.
-Starks – in the half.
+The Aggies committed 10 of their 14 turnovers in the first half, including five by T.J.
+Starks.

 They improved to 57 percent shooting in the second half, but it didn’t make any difference when the Aggies couldn’t come close to reducing their deficit to single digits.